UTMediaCAT/mediacat-backend/commandline/README.md

 3. Go to the `mediacat-domain-crawler` and `mediacat-twitter-crawler` repos and follow any additional instructions that may need to be done.
 This will probably be more updated frequently.

-In the app.js file notice the following constants:
+In the app.js file in `mediacat-backend/commandline` notice the following constants:

 ```